Skip to Content

 About this artwork

-With this work, Peter Paul Rubens presented a distinctly human take on the figures of Jesus, Mary, and Joseph.
+Several versions of this composition exist, suggesting that it was a popular image for private devotion.
+Peter Paul Rubens presented a distinctly human take on the figures of Jesus, his mother Mary, and his father Joseph.
 The Holy Family lack the halos that often identify them, and the adult characters wear contemporary Flemish attire.
 Mary’s exposed breast brings to mind Jesus’s need for physical nourishment as the human son of God.
-Her central placement underscores the growing veneration of this saint in the Catholic community of the Spanish Netherlands, while her pyramidal arrangement shows Rubens’s attention to the principles of Renaissance art.
-Several versions of this painting exist, suggesting that it was an admired composition for private devotion.
+Her central placement underscores the growing veneration of this saint in the Catholic community of the Spanish Netherlands.
+The bold, diagonal movement of the two infants—John the Baptist eagerly leans toward Jesus, who twists away from him—counterbalances the Virgin Mary’s solid, anchored form.
+The pyramidal arrangement of the central figures shows Rubens’s attention to the principles of Renaissance art.

 Status